 Diercks earned his bachelor’s in computer science and engineering at MSOE in 1990 and also holds an honorary doctor of engineering degree from the university.
 Diercks is presently senior vice president of California-based software engineering company NVIDIA, which specializes in AI and visual computing.

 The Dwight and Dian Diercks Computational Science Hall will be 64,000 square feet, comprising four floors above ground with an additional 18,000 square feet of subterranean parking.
 Moreover, the state-of-the-art data center will be home to a supercomputer that’s intended to be used both by students and industry (the supercomputer will be funded by MSOE itself).
+We have also provided an opportunity to buy inexpensive medicines.
 The hall will also boast eight contemporary classrooms, 13 innovative teaching laboratories, 28 faculty and staff offices, nine offices and workspaces for corporate and academic partnerships, and a 250-seat auditorium for guest lectures and other public events, according to the university’s website.